 The same day, I learned that an academic friend married to a Ukrainian had been ceremoniously dumped out of several online accounts and felt nervous because he had published some true video sent to him from his family in Mariupol, video that didn’t agree with the narrative certain others were reporting.

-These two things in quick succession gave me the urge to write about this problem as I am uniquely positioned to do and at least let people know why we are in this mess and how easy it is to fix, technically at least.
-This piece is neither technical nor political, you’ll be pleased to know, just a few simple facts that are easy enough to follow and arrive at your own conclusions from.
+These two things in quick succession gave me the urge to write about this problem as I am uniquely positioned to do and at least, let people know why we are in this mess and how easy it is to fix, technically at least.
+This piece is neither technical nor political, you’ll be pleased to know, just a few simple facts that are easy enough to follow and an invitation to arrive at your own conclusions.

-I hope you end up agreeing with me, but please dont hesitate to question, thats how we earn and develop.
+I hope you end up agreeing with me, but please don’t hesitate to question, that’s how I/we learn and develop.
 I’ll appreciate it.

 Skip this bit:

-Since then I moved o to higher level business change and helped many government departments and NGPBs to use the net including the DfES, HMRC, Environment Agency and others where I learned about the difference between simple technical problems and complex political ones.
-I have architected and written apps, even for fun when I was no longer involved with tech directly in more languages and platforms than I care to list and still love the challenge as well as detesting our inability as a race to leap forward even a little when opportunity presents itself.
+Since then I moved on to higher level business-change and helped many government departments and NGPBs to use the net including the DfES, HMRC, Environment Agency and others where I learned about the difference between simple technical problems and complex political ones.
+I have architected and written apps, even for fun when I was no longer involved with tech directly, in more languages and platforms than I care to list and still love the challenge as well as detesting our inability as a race to leap forward even a little when opportunity presents itself.